Amy Featured in the “Mann Report” for August 2023

 On the one hand, reducing the negligence statute of limitations could reduce the number of lawsuits filed.
 Fewer cases could minimize litigation expenses and the duration of legal disputes, which would be advantageous to property owners.
 This modification could also encourage prompt claim submission, resulting in speedier resolutions and less uncertainty for property owners.

-On the other hand, this change could increase litigation in the immediate future over issues such as when claim accrue and wether the delayed discovery doctrine will till the statute of limitations.
+On the other hand, this change could increase litigation in the immediate future over issues such as when claims accrue and whether the delayed discovery doctrine will till the statute of limitations.
 Due to the shortened statute of limitations, this could contribute to a rise and an increase in legal fees for property owners.

 Elimination of this provision could significantly impact property owners.
 Even if they prevail in a coverage dispute, property owners may now be responsible for their attorney’s fees, thereby increasing the financial risk of pursuing valid claims, resulting in more disputes resolved in insurer’s favor.